Miami Beach Gay Pride â€œOutâ€-Standing Line-Up of Performers

 Since bursting on the global pop scene with the Pussycat Dolls in 2003, Miami native Jessica Sutta has built a reputation as a fan favorite — the sexy glamour icon with a heart of gold.
 Her solo breakout, “Show Me,” exploded with shuffle-fueled energy, reaffirming Sutta as the soulful vocalist she’s always been.
 In addition to her career, she has also worked to support marriage equality, and counts her gay fans among her favorites.

 The mission of Miami Beach Gay Pride is to bring together members of the lesbian, gay, bisexual, and transgender community, their friends, allies, and supporters in celebration of the unique spirit and culture of the LGBT community by producing free, safe, quality mass-appeal events that are open to all, including the Parade, Festival and allied Miami Beach Pride sanctioned events.
-For more information as events and activities are confirmed, visit www.miamibeachgaypride.com.Be sure to tell them Soul Of Miami sent you!
+For more information as events and activities are confirmed, visit www.miamibeachgaypride.com.Thank you for using Soul Of Miami!